 11. March 17: Trump on Fox News denied that he ever accused President George W. Bush of lying about weapons of mass destruction in Iraq.
 “I didn’t say lie.
 I said he may have lied.”
 That’s false.
 Trump said in a February that Bush “lied.”

 12. March 13: Trump states that the man who rushed the stage in Dayton, Ohio, “had chatter about ISIS, or with ISIS” in his social media posts.
-Trump was fooled by a hoax video; the claim is ludicrous.
+Trump was fooled by a hoax video.

 13. March 11: Lying about Cruz’s count of the states he had had won: “Wasn’t that funny last night when Cruz said, ‘I’m the only one that can beat Donald Trump.
 I have demonstrated that I can beat him.
 I won five states.’”
 Cruz correctly stated he won eight states, not five.